funnybrum/ESP32Base/README.md

 Several parameters can be configured, but the main one are - push interval, collect interval and InfluxDB address.
 If all of them are valid - the microcontroller will keep the WiFi off while data is being collected on regular intervals.
 Once the time for push has come - WiFi will be turned on, data will be pushed to the InfluxDB and the WiFi will be turned off again.

-TODO: Check the statement about the WiFi being shutdown when data is pushed.
-IIRC this has been disabled.
+Note: If the WiFiManager is not supplied to the InfluxDBCollector the WiFi will not be managed by it.
+This will result in WiFi being constantly on, not being turned on only when data is pushed.

 # Usage